owebeeone/anchorscad-core/README.md

 AnchorSCAD is a Python 3D modeling API for OpenSCAD.
 This document covers the minimal set of concepts you need to understand in order to build shapes using AnchorSCAD.

-**Note**: This document can be found [here](https://docs.google.com/document/d/1p-qAE5oR-BQ2jcotNhv5IGMNw_UzNxbYEiZat76aUy4/edit?usp=sharing) on Google Docs, which contains figures that are not provided here due to limitations when exporting markdown from Google Docs.

 It's assumed that you are familiar with the Python programming language, especially classes, inheritance, dataclasses, and decorators.

 For more information about [AnchorSCAD](https://docs.google.com/document/u/0/d/1yz5QjYTP7aOi6IRqGXDXWZadRwJOYG2clJnmceQCqxg/edit), follow this [link](https://docs.google.com/document/u/0/d/1yz5QjYTP7aOi6IRqGXDXWZadRwJOYG2clJnmceQCqxg/edit).